Christian Marclay: Personal life

 Marclay began dating curator Lydia Yee in 1991, and the couple married in 2011.

 Recognition

-At the 2011 Venice Biennale, representing the United States of America, Marclay was recognized as the best artist in the official exhibition, winning the Golden Lion for The Clock.
+At the 2011 Venice Biennale, representing the United States, Marclay was recognized as the best artist in the official exhibition, winning the Golden Lion for The Clock.
 Newsweek responded by naming Marclay one of the ten most important artists of today.
 Accepting the Golden Lion, Marclay invoked Andy Warhol, thanking the jury "for giving The Clock its fifteen minutes".
 In 2013, Dale Eisinger of Complex ranked Berlin Mix the 17th best work of performance art in history.

-In 2015 the White Cube presented a major solo exhibition including a range of new work and a lively programme of weekly performances played by the London Sinfonietta and guests including Thurston Moore and Mica Levi.
+In 2015, the White Cube presented a major solo exhibition including a range of new work and a lively programme of weekly performances played by the London Sinfonietta and guests, including Thurston Moore and Mica Levi.